Hullbridge

-Hullbridge is a village and civil parish in the Rochford district of Essex in England.
-Bordered to the north by the River Crouch, as well a distance from Hockley and Rayleigh.
-Hullbridge had a population of 6,527 at the Census 2011.
+Hullbridge is a village and civil parish in the Rochford district of Essex, England.
+It lies 2 miles north-west of Hockley, its post town.
+The northern boundary of the parish is the River Crouch.
+At the 2021 census the parish had a population of 6,593 and the built up area had a population of 5,710.

 Prehistoric relics, such as Mesolithic flint axes, have been found in the parish.
 In the History of Rochford Hundred by Phillip Benton 1857 page 287 Hullbridge is listed as being Whoulnebregg 1375 Ct, Wolvebrigg 1377 Cl, Whulbridge 1492, t Eliza EAS (NS) iii, (OS)i, -bredg 1559 Ct, Hul(l)brigge 1480 Will, -bridge 1540 Ct, 1545 LP, Hulbredge 1544 FF, Hollbridge 1492 EAS (NS) iii, -brigge 1494 ib.
 "The bridge over the Huolne or Wholve, an old name of the Crouch supra 6.
 Folklore has it that a Roman Bridge existed here but there is no documented evidence to support a Roman bridge.
 Essex Record Office however has records relating to a bridge, and to its upkeep and indeed an accident on or from the bridge.
 Maps of Essex from 16th Century onwards until the mid 18th Century do show the bridge.
 Benton's book discusses a document that discloses the existence in the reign of Elizabeth I of a bridge here.